What is dynamic mobilisation for runners?

 Important:

-Wondering what the difference is between dynamic mobilisation and static stretching?
+So, what's the difference between dynamic mobilisation and static stretching?

 Dynamic mobilisation: